spilorenzo/LS_aes_codes/README.md

 # SPIGNOLI High-Order Countermeasures for AES

-We provide masked AES implementations, coded in language C, based on different countermeasures:
+We present masked implementations of the Advanced Encryption Standard (AES) written in the C programming language.
+These implementations incorporate various countermeasures, including:

-- the classical Rivain-Prouff masking [RP10];
+- The classical Rivain-Prouff masking technique [RP10].
-- the S-Box computation via lookup table [Cor14];
+- S-Box computation using a lookup table approach [Cor14].
-- the use of different (robust) PRG constructions [CGZ20];
+- The utilization of diverse robust Pseudo-Random Generator (PRG) constructions [CGZ20].
-- the shuffling countermeasure [CS21].
+- The secure wire shuffling countermeasure [CS21].

 ----------------------------------------------------

 ## Notes

-We do not claim that in practice the implementation would be secure against a t-th order attack.
-The repository contains implementations collected from publications, timing comparisons and personal learning.
+It should be noted that we do not make the claim that these implementations are inherently secure against t-th order attacks in practical scenarios.
+This repository includes implementations sourced from published works, timing comparisons, and personal learning experiences.

-We stress the fact that: the code implementing the shuffling countermeasure is my personal version and it is diffenrent from the one provided in [CS21]; the code implementing AES with the table recomputation countermeasure and the PRGs is a working-in-progress and it is not complited.
+We emphasize that the code implementing the shuffling countermeasure is a personal version distinct from the one presented in [CS21].
+Furthermore, the code implementing AES with table recomputation countermeasures and PRGs is a work in progress and remains incomplete.

-The structure and the naming of the files of the folders are very similar but they may have differencies.
+The structure and file naming conventions within the folders may exhibit similarities, but they may also exhibit differences.

 ----------------------------------------------------

 ## References

 [RP10] Matthieu Rivain and Emmanuel Prouff.
-Provably secure higher-order masking of AES.
-In CHES, pages 413–427, 2010.
+"Provably Secure Higher-Order Masking of AES."
+In CHES, pp. 413–427, 2010.

 [Cor14] Jean-Sébastien Coron.
-Higher order masking of look-up tables.
+"Higher Order Masking of Look-up Tables."
 In Advances in Cryptology - EUROCRYPT 2014 - 33rd Annual International Conference on the Theory and Applications of Cryptographic Techniques, Copenhagen, Denmark, May 11-15, 2014.
-Proceedings, pages 441–458, 2014.
+Proceedings, pp. 441–458, 2014.

 [CGZ20] Jean-Sébastien Coron, Aurélien Greuet, and Rina Zeitoun.
-Side-channel masking with pseudo-random generator.
-In Anne Canteaut and Yuval Ishai, editors, Ad- vances in Cryptology – EUROCRYPT 2020, pages 342–375, Cham, 2020.
+"Side-channel Masking with Pseudo-Random Generator."
+In Anne Canteaut and Yuval Ishai, editors, Advances in Cryptology – EUROCRYPT 2020, pp. 342–375, Cham, 2020.
 Springer International Publishing.

 [CS21] Jean-Sébastien Coron and Lorenzo Spignoli.
-Secure wire shuffling in the probing model.
-In Tal Malkin and Chris Peikert, editors, Advances in Cryptology – CRYPTO 2021, pages 215–244, Cham, 2021.
+"Secure Wire Shuffling in the Probing Model."
+In Tal Malkin and Chris Peikert, editors, Advances in Cryptology – CRYPTO 2021, pp. 215–244, Cham, 2021.
 Springer International Publishing.